-Isolation of the carbon
+Isolation of carbon

 The human body consists of 20% carbon - the element of life.

-Conversion into graphite
+Conversion of graphite

-The carbon solely from the remains of your loved one converts under high pressure and high temperature to graphite.
-The purified graphite is the foundation for the subsequent diamond transformation inside our own HPHT (High Pressure – High Temperature) machines.
+The carbon, solely from the remains of your loved one, converts under high pressure and high temperature to graphite.
+The purified graphite is the foundation for the subsequent diamond transformation inside our own HPHT (high pressure high temperature) machines.

 A diamond starter crystal, within the growth cell, triggers the growth of the memorial diamond.
 It is melted into a metal alloy and does not conjoin with the carbon isolated from the cremated remains.
 More diamond crystals slowly crystallize on the surface of the starter crystal.
 The growth process takes weeks – depending on the desired size of the memorial diamond.
 The starter crystal is then removed from the surface of the rough diamond.